-How does a BMX Mechanic use Shadow Foam to get Olympics ready?
+How does a BMX Mechanic use Shadow Foam in his bike tool kit to get Olympics ready?

-We get a lot of customers sending in their pictures to us, but this time we had something a bit more special.
-Richard @purepikebuilderuk sent us some pictures of his finished toolboxes, and they look great!
-Richard is actually a BMX mechanic for the UCI World Cycling Centre, so we decided to have a little Q&A with him to learn a bit more, and see how he’s getting on with his Shadow Foam.
+We get a lot of customers sending in their pictures to us, and we love it!
+This time we had something a bit more special.
+Richard @purepikebuilderuk sent us some pictures of his finished bike tool kits, and they look awesome!
+Richard is a BMX mechanic for the UCI World Cycling Centre, so we decided to have a little Q&A with him to learn a bit more, and see how he’s getting on with his Shadow Foam.

-So first thing if you can just give a little introduction – what you do, where you’re based etc.
+So first thing, can give us a brief introduction… what you do, where you’re based etc?

-My name is Richard Townsend, I am the owner of the pure bicycle company which I started 10 years ago.
+My name is Richard Townsend, I am the owner of the Pure Bicycle Company which I started 10 years ago.
 I design and manufacture BMX racing frames and components.
-I also work for the UCI World Cycling Centre as their BMX mechanic travelling to European, World Cup, World Championships, and Olympic games with their team of elite athletes.
+I also work for the UCI World Cycling Centre as their BMX mechanic, spending time travelling to European, World Cup, World Championships, and Olympic games with their team of elite athletes.

 How did you get into doing this?
 I imagine it’s not easy to be a mechanic for athletes at that level

 It started back in 2015 when one of the GB team, Liam Phillips, needed a mechanic for the World Championships in Belgium, as the normal BC mechanic could not attend.
-I had built wheels for Liam’s bike for the 2008 games and had known him for a long time, so I helped BC for what I thought was a one-off event.
-I then, out of the blue, got a call from Australia Cycling asking if I could mechanic for them in Europe for races, as at the time Liam’s coach was an Aussie, and Australia reached out to ask if he knew anybody and he recommended me.
+I had built wheels for Liam’s bike for the 2008 games and had known him for a long time.
+So I helped BC for what I thought was a one-off event.
+Out of the blue, I got a call from Australia Cycling.
+They asked if I could mechanic for them in Europe for races!
+At the time Liam’s coach was an Aussie, so Australia reached out to ask if he knew anybody.
+So, he recommended me.

 So I travelled for 2 years with Australia.
-I then went to an indoor race in France and Liam had retired due to injury and is now the head coach for BMX at UCI.
+I then went to an indoor race in France and Liam had retired due to injury.
+He is now the head coach for BMX at UCI.
 He was there with a group of riders and was struggling on his own so he asked if I could help him and have been working with him ever since.

 That’s really interesting, it’s just one of those things that snowballed then?
-So, with a lot of travelling then, it must be important to keep your tools organised?
+So, with a lot of travelling, it must be important to keep your tools organised?

-Yes, it did very much so.
-Yes in the last season I did 52000 miles of travelling on planes and road went to USA South America Australia all around Europe and Japan for the test event.
+Yes it did, very much so.
+In the last season I did 52,000 miles of travelling on planes and road.
+Going to the USA, South America, Australia, all around Europe and Japan for the test event.
 Having tools organised is vital, as if there is an issue between races there is very limited time to fix things.
-So I have to know that I can go straight to my box and know where the tool I need is I don’t have time to be digging round to find them.
-That could be the difference between a rider making the start and not and when the prizes can be up to 10k per race I can’t risk the riders not being ready.
+So I have to know that I can go straight to my bike tool kit and know where the tool I need is.
+I don’t have time to be digging round to find them.
+That could be the difference between a rider making the start or not.
+When the prizes can be up to 10k per race I can’t risk the riders not being ready.
 It can be quite high pressure but knowing I have the tools and knowing where they are, it definitely makes the job easier

 It’s quite a common thing we hear from mechanics that they need to know where a tool is, or at least be able to see if something is missing.
 Obviously you starting using Shadow Foam, but did you try any other organisation techniques before?